 Suppose your speech went absolutely terrible.
 Do yourself a favor.
 Give it one more time.
 While this is probably the last thing you want to do, doing so will help you let go of some of the angst you feel about how the speech went and allow you to remember the speech in a more positive light.

 You can overcome your fear of public speaking.
-Do you have experience in prevailing over the anxiety you felt about public speaking?
+Do you have experience in prevailing over the fear you felt about public speaking?
 Have you gotten over public speaking anxiety and successfully delivered a powerful speech?
 If so, we’d love to hear about it in the comments below.
 Let us know how you overcame your public speaking anxiety so others may do the same!